keva-dev/reactif/README.md

 ReOdd.render('#book', Book)
 ```

-You don't need to manually call `setState` because the state is already reactive!
+You don't need to manually call `setState` because the state is already reactive, thanks to dependency tracking, the
+view automatically updates when reactive state changes.

 For example, you can write a load data function like this: